dbpprt/whispr/README.md

 ## Features

 - Lives in your menubar for easy access
-- Activates with right Command key (push-to-talk)
+- Activates with right Option key (push-to-talk)
 - Shows an overlay window with real-time transcription
 - Uses whisper.cpp for fast, private, on-device transcription
 - No cloud services or internet connection required